adriablancafort/backend-sonar/README.md

 This is a FastAPI backend that provides API endpoints for the MySonar mobile application, featuring activity recommendations powered by AI embeddings.

 This repository only contains the code of the Backend API.
-If you are interested in the frontend , check out the [Mobile App repository](https://github.com/adriablancafort/mysonar-app).
+If you are interested in the frontend, check out the [Mobile App repository](https://github.com/adriablancafort/mysonar-app).

 ## Features